 - And more

-To get a copy of it:
+To get a copy of the workouts:

 Click the button below to download the push workout PDF:

-Push Pull Legs Routine: Push Day Takeaway
+Push Pull Legs Routine: Takeaway

 So I hope you were able to see that when it comes to maximizing your time in the gym and building muscle most effectively, it’s crucial that you not only have a reason behind each and every exercise that you perform in your workouts.
 But also pay close attention to how exactly you then go about executing them, as the devil really is in the details.
 And for a step-by-step program that takes care of all the guesswork for you and shows you exactly how and what to workout week after week in order build muscle most effectively with science: